-A range of 100 meters is typical of a Wi-Fi connection.
-That being said, the most common is limited to 10-35 meters.
+A range of 100 meters is common for a Wi-Fi connection.
+That being said, the most common is limited to 10 to 35 meters.
 The main impacts on the range and speed of a Wi-Fi connection are the environment and whether it provides internal or external coverage.

-ZigBee-based networks are similar to Bluetooth in the sense that it already has a significant user base in the world of IoT.
+ZigBee-based networks are similar to Bluetooth networks in the sense that ZigBee already has a significant user base in the world of IoT.

-However, it’s specifications slightly eclipse the more universally used Bluetooth.
-It has lower power consumption, low data-range, high security, and has a longer range of communication (ZigBee can reach 200 meters, while Bluetooth maxes out at 100 meters)
+However, its specifications slightly eclipse the more universally used Bluetooth.
+ZigBee has lower power consumption, low data-range, high security, and has a longer range of communication.
+(ZigBee can reach 200 meters, while Bluetooth maxes out at 100 meters.)

-It’s a relatively simple packet data exchange protocol and is often implemented in devices with small requirements, such as microcontrollers and sensors.
+Zigbee is a relatively simple protocol, and is often implemented in devices with small requirements, such as microcontrollers and sensors.
 Furthermore, it easily scales to thousands of nodes.
-This makes it no surprise that many suppliers are offering devices that support ZigBee’s open standard self-assembly and self-healing grid topology model.
+No surprise that many suppliers are offering devices that support ZigBee’s open standard self-assembly and self-healing grid topology model.